 - 1. The judicial process begins with any member of the administration, faculty, staff or student body of Campbellsville University filing a complaint with the Office of Student Services. - 2.
 The complaint is then investigated fully by the Office of Student Services.
 The investigation process must be conducted in a discreet and professional manner, guided always by the principle that the student is innocent until proven guilty. - 3.
-If the investigating party believes that there is substantial evidence to support the accusation, the student accused will be given a Maxient Report.
-It is the responsibility of the accused student to contact the Office of Student Services within 24 hours, or one business day, to schedule a preliminary conduct hearing with the Director of Student Conduct, and/or Director of Residence Life (hereafter referred to as conduct officers).
+If the investigating party believes that there is substantial evidence to support the accusation, the student accused will be sent notice via a maxient letter, notifying them of their scheduled meeting time.
+It is the responsibility of the accused student to request a reschedule within 24 hours if the set time is not feasible.
+The student will be given the opportunity to meet with a conduct officer, a status granted by the Director of Student Conduct.
 The student will be given a chance to defend his/her actions in the preliminary conduct hearing. - 4.
 It is, therefore, the student's responsibility to prepare his/her defense.
-The student can/should exercise those rights guaranteed by the Judicial Policies and Procedures concerning the judicial process. - Based upon the adjudication of the evidence presented in the preliminary conduct hearing, a decision regarding guilt or innocence will be made.
+The student can/should exercise those rights guaranteed by the Judicial Policies and Procedures concerning the judicial process. - 5.
+Based upon the adjudication of the evidence presented in the preliminary conduct hearing, a decision regarding guilt or innocence will be made.
 Sanctions will be imposed according to the student handbook. - 6.
 Based upon the seriousness of the violation, major offenses that would call for an appearance before the Judicial Council, the accused student may waive this appearance by signing a waiver and admission of guilt before the Director of Student Conduct or designated Student Services staff, thereby agreeing to accept the sanctions for the violation as issued by the Office of Student Services.
 This waiver is subject to the approval of the Director of Student Services. - 7.
 Once the case is heard, the appeal will be determined to be either substantiated or unsubstantiated (see The Appeals Process). - 8.
 The ruling of the Judicial Council will be made in private with council members only.
 The accused student will have the opportunity to have the decision after deliberation be given in the accused presence and a designated Student Services staff member.